Alpine-DAV/algorithms/docs/source/task_based.rst

 The task based feature segmentation is usable through Ascent when built via Spack/uberenv enabling the variant "+babelflow".
 The filter is called "bflow_pmt" and it accepts the following set of parameters:

-  * task: the name of the algorithm to execute, now only "pmt" is currently supported (default = "pmt")
+  * task: the name of the algorithm to execute, now only "bflow_pmt" is currently supported (default = "bflow_pmt")
   * field: name of the input field (scalar and float64)
   * fanin: defines the reduce/broadcast factor to use (e.g., fanin=2 will merge two merge trees at a time), it is preferrable to use 2 for 2D datasets and 8 for 3D datasets
   * threshold: the threshold for the merge tree construction, all value below this thershold will be discarded
   * gen_segment: generate (1) or not (0) a new field containing the segmentation named "segment"

 Some optional parameters are:

   * in_ghosts: number of ghost cells used by the input domain decomposition (default = [1,1,1,1,1,1])
   * ugrid_select: if dataset contains multiple uniform grids, select the index of the grid to use for the analysis (default = 0)